 Check Your Website Speed to Prevent Downtimes

 According to Gartner, every minute of website downtime can cost companies an average of $5,600 per minute and anywhere from $140,000 to $540,000 per hour depending on the size of the company.
-Imagine the losses of over fifty ecommerce brands, including Zara, H&M, and Foot Locket, which experienced site outages during Thanksgiving through Cyber Monday in 2020.
+Imagine the losses of over fifty ecommerce brands, including Zara, H&M, and Foot Locker, which experienced site outages during Thanksgiving through Black Friday and Cyber Monday ecommerce in 2020.

 To make sure your website is ready for a holiday traffic surge, optimize your website speed: